 Retinoids, such as retinol and tretinoin, are derived from vitamin A, and work by increasing cell turnover and promoting the growth of new skin cells.
 This helps to reduce the appearance of hyperpigmentation by removing the outer layers of skin that contain excess melanin.
 Retinoids also help to inhibit the production of melanin by regulating the activity of enzymes involved in melanin synthesis.
 In addition, retinoids have anti-inflammatory properties that can help to reduce the redness and inflammation associated with hyperpigmentation.
 They also help to boost collagen production, which can help to improve the overall appearance of the skin.

-Kojic acid is a natural ingredient that is derived from various fungi, such as Aspergillus and Penicillium.
+Kojic Acid: Kojic acid is a natural ingredient that is derived from various fungi, such as Aspergillus and Penicillium.
 It works by inhibiting the production of tyrosinase, an enzyme that is responsible for the production of melanin in the skin.
 Kojic acid is a natural alternative to hydroquinone and is less likely to cause skin irritation.
 It is also effective in reducing the appearance of dark spots, especially those caused by sun damage.
 However, using products with a lower concentration of kojic acid is recommended to avoid any potential side effects such as skin irritation or sensitivity.
-Try SkinQ’s Brightening Serum For Glowing Skin, this potent skin brightening face and neck serum has 4 activities for pigmented, sensitive, or patchy skin.
+Try SkinQ’s Brightening Serum For Glowing Skin, This potent skin-brightening face and neck serum has 4 activities for pigmented, sensitive, or patchy skin.
 It removes dark spots, scars, and pigmentation.
-It is ideal for skin detan and removing brown pigmentation on the face.
+It is ideal for skin detaining and removing brown pigmentation on the face.
+Thus making it the most effective anti pigmentation serum for the skin.

 Niacinamide is a form of vitamin B3, an ingredient that helps in reducing the appearance of hyperpigmentation and improving the skin's texture.
 It works by inhibiting the transfer of melanin to the skin's surface, which helps in reducing the appearance of dark spots.
 Niacinamide is also known for its anti-inflammatory properties, which help reduce the inflammation that can cause hyperpigmentation.
 It is recommended to use products that contain at least 5% of niacinamide for effective results.
 Try SkinQ’s Daily Skin Essentials kit, it contains three critical must use daily cleanser, moisturiser & sunscreen.
 All three products pH balance your skin with glycerin and niacinamide infused formula that is both gentle yet deep cleansing.